RefactoringCombos/ArlosCommitNotation/README.md

 **Intended Change:** 0 behaviors.

 Changes that don't impact the code, but do change documentation around the code.
-Note that this does not include end-user documentation<sup>[1]</sup>.
+The team should decide whether end-user documentation changes are `D` or `F`<sup>[1]</sup>.

 **Known Risks**